Women in Islam: Current situation

-In contrast, UNESCO notes that at 37% the share of female researchers in Arab states compares well with other regions.
+In contrast, UNESCO notes that at 37% the share of female researchers in Muslim-majority states compares well with other regions.
 In Turkey, the proportion of female university researchers is slightly higher (36%) than the average for the 27-member European Union as of 2012 (33%).
 Comparably, at 36.5%, the overall share of women researchers at universities and science centres in North Africa is above world (22.5%), European (33%) and developed country (26%) averages.
 In Iran, women account for over 60% of university students.
 Similarly, in Malaysia, Algeria, and in Saudi Arabia, the majority of university students have been female in recent years, while in 2016 Emirati women constituted 76.8% of people enrolled at universities in the United Arab Emirates.
 At the University of Jordan, which is Jordan's largest and oldest university, 65% of students were female in 2013.

 In a number of OIC member states, the ratio of women to men in tertiary education is exceptionally high.
 Qatar leads the world in this respect, having 6.66 females in higher education for every male as of 2015.
 Other Muslim-majority states with notably more women university students than men include Kuwait, where 41% of females attend university compared with 18% of males; Bahrain, where the ratio of women to men in tertiary education is 2.18:1; Brunei Darussalam, where 33% of women enroll at university vis à vis 18% of men; Tunisia, which has a women to men ratio of 1.62 in higher education; and Kyrgyzstan, where the equivalent ratio is 1.61.
 Additionally, in Kazakhstan, there were 115 female students for every 100 male students in tertiary education in 1999; according to the World Bank, this ratio had increased to 144:100 by 2008.